wireapp/wire-server/docs/src/how-to/install/dependencies.rst

    bash-4.4# ansible --version
    ansible 2.9.12

-Once you're in there, you can move on to `installing kubernetes </how-to/install/kubernetes.html>`__
+Once you're in there, you can move on to :ref:`installing kubernetes <ansible-kubernetes>`.

 (Alternative) Installing dependencies using Direnv and Nix